JV-conseil/ucloud/README.md

 ![The missing repo to start GitHubbing on UCloud with Ubuntu Terminal](https://user-images.githubusercontent.com/8126807/219773779-26b31233-79e3-495a-82bd-5699e3f9131e.gif)

+## Ruuning an app on UCloud

+Once you are in sync with your [GitHub][GitHub] repos, follow guidelines in the sample [your-repo-bash-ucloud](your-repo-bash-ucloud/README.md) folder to run your app on UCloud.

 ## Further Readings 📚

 - [UCloud][UCloud User Guide] User Guide.